flummingbird/xml2workbench/Readme.md

-# ETL pipeline for LDL Collections
+# ETL pipeline for LDL contents

 You should follow steps to download LDL metadata.
 There are 2 main ways to do so.
 One requires server access, the other uses a shell script to curl down datastreams from the LDL website.